University of Gabès

-The University of Gabès (جامعة قابس, Université de Gabès) is a public university located in southern Tunisia with headquarters in Gabès.
+The University of Gabès (جامعة قابس, Université de Gabès) is a public university located in southern Tunisia with its headquarters in Gabès.

 Campuses

 The university has two main campuses in Gabès and another major one in the city of Medenine, south of Gabès.

 Omar Khattab campus

 The largest campus of the university is in a somewhat isolated southern part of the city near Erriadh suburb.
 Close to this campus is the largest sport complex in Gabès where some facilities are shared with the university.
 The campus is very close to the main road leading to the airport and tourist city of Matamata which is a favorite destination for students' weekend trips.

 City Center campus

 This campus is in downtown Gabès and hosts the University Cultural Center.